 On one occasion, a family friend threw his clubs into the water on the 17th hole at my local.
 He had just lost the Provincial Amateur Open and was so consumed by emotions that he took it out on his golf equipment.
 But let me leave the stories for later.

 This article looks at why golf is so hard, and how you can enjoy it more.
-Plus, I will provide ways to improve your golf game and reduce frustration.
+Plus, I’ll provide ways to improve your golf game and reduce frustration.

 Table of Contents

 - Why So Many People Find Golf to Be So Hard